hidnseek/hidnseek/arduino/README.md

 #Arduino Hardware, source code and libraries

+##Hardware : changes and needs for Arduino IDE 1.6.4 and higher
+Go to the page [Drivers](/Drivers) in this repository and follow instructions

-##Hardware : changes and needs for Arduino IDE 1.6.x
+##Hardware : changes and needs for Arduino IDE

 How to upload new firmware in Hidnseek ?